FAForever/wiki-pages/Play/Learning/Unit-Micro.md

 	- You can drag this command around to keep its effects while moving to another spot to reclaim.

 ### Reclaim Command
-When having a unit that can reclaim selected, right-click on reclaimable objects to reclaim them, use the hotkey or the icon in the bottom left panel.
+When having a unit that can reclaim selected, right-click on reclaimable objects to reclaim them, and use the hotkey or the icon in the bottom left panel.
 - Manually clicking rocks to reclaim is the fastest way to reclaim, but it takes a lot of attention.
 - Using the hotkey or the icon works slightly differently than simply mousing over reclaimable objects.
 	- The reclaim command only shows up on its own when zoomed in to a certain level.